 www.wiener-staatsoper.at/en

 No list of Europe’s leading opera houses is complete without the Vienna State Opera.
-After all, Vienna can be considered a cradle of classical music, with the likes of Mozart, Shubert and Strauss.
+After all, Vienna can be considered a cradle of classical music, with the likes of Mozart, Shubert, and Strauss.
 On the other hand, this opera house was not completed until 1869.
-Of course, long after Mozart’s Magic Flute and Requiem made its debut in Vienna.
+Of course, long after Mozart’s Magic Flute and Requiem debuted in Vienna.
 That’s not to mention the premieres of Beethoven’s Fifth and Ninth Symphony.
-Despite this, the theater is able to stand out on its own.
+Despite this, the theater can stand out on its own.

 Where Is The Vienna State Opera House?

-The Wiener Staatsoper can be found in the historic city center, unsurprisingly a UNESCO World Heritage Site.
+The Wiener Staatsoper is in the historic city center and, unsurprisingly, a UNESCO World Heritage Site.
 The renowned opera house is one of the world’s busiest, with numerous opera and ballet performances each year.
-Moreover, the theater’s esteemed orchestra is closely linked to the world famous Vienna Philharmonic.
+Moreover, the theater’s esteemed orchestra is closely linked to the world-famous Vienna Philharmonic.

 Upcoming Performances

 The Vienna State Opera House has an extensive calendar of upcoming performances.
-In further detail are Puccini’s Tosca in March, Bizet’s Carmen in April and Wagner’s Das Rheingold in May.
-Additionally in May are Mozart’s Marriage of Figaro and Wagner’s Die Walküre.
+Further details are Puccini’s Tosca in March, Bizet’s Carmen in April, and Wagner’s Das Rheingold in May.
+Additionally, in May are Mozart’s Marriage of Figaro and Wagner’s Die Walküre.

 Related: Dazzling Structures Designed By Frank Gehry